 If you know someone who has held a high-limit credit card for many years that is rarely used and has never made a late payment, you'd be wise to ask them and very lucky to be added as an authorized user.
 Your credit can make literal leaps and bounds, allowing you to get your own cards, better and bigger limits, or loans that may be currently unattainable for you.

 This is a difficult scenario to encounter, however.
 Most of us don't have the pleasure of people just willing to add us as a user on their personal credit card, even if you'd have no access to spend and never saw the physical card for yourself.
 But here's the little trick...

 The best kept secret for improving your credit score can actually be bought.
 Yes, that's correct.
 You can purchase the credit line of a complete stranger.
 It's safe, it's secure, it's legal, and it works - but you need to use a reputable tradeline company who specializes in offering them.

-It really is that simple, and works like magic.
+It really is that simple, and works almost like magic.
 And while it's not free (nothing is), it's well worth the cost.
 Especially when your increased credit will help you achieve your personal financial goals by simply paying rather than working for it.
 It's like taking the elevator instead of the stairs.

 Are you having some doubts?
 If so, it's time to educate yourself, and the time to get started is now.

 Learn more about authorized user tradelines by reading The Ultimate Guide to Authorized User Tradelines today.
 You'll thank us for it, and you'll be happy you took the time to investigate.
 The best kept secret for improving credit scores is waiting for you - all you have to do is make your move.

 How Much Do Authorized User Tradelines Really Cost?